eduvpn/documentation/DISCO_3.0.md

 The native app MAY use an embedded "web view" to enhance the user experience by not opening an external browser and listening for the callback.

+The app MUST cache the `server_list` URL and refresh it periodically, e.g. once per day by storing the originally retrieved `ETag` and using that with a `HEAD` request to figure out whether the file changed.

 ## Server List

 The app can now retrieve the URL